patdie421/pct-connectors-rebuild/README.md

 20
 </pre>
 ### usage
-The IDC connector is keyed.
-Just connect 3.5" Apple floppy drive (/!\ not unidisk or )
+The IDC connector is keyed (the cable is oriented towards the inside of the apple II).
+Just connect 3.5" Apple floppy drive (/!\ not unidisk or AE Transdrive) to DB19 connector.

 ### status
 done, working.